calledit/the_mind/README.md

 A model that represents what the **perceiver** consciously believes the world is and how it works.
 This is what the **perceiver** will describe when it is asked about how things in the world works.
 The ontological model is created by the **perceiver** as it observes data available in the **"world as presented"**.
 It is a belief system.
 [Joscha Bach calls this "unified world model" in one of his lectures.](https://youtu.be/QF50rQE39P4?t=5769)

 ## Binding this together
-A simulation of the **perceptual world model** is being computed in the brain, and the perceiver lives in that simulation.
-But the **perceiver** is not only being feed with information from that simulation.
-The **perceiver** is an entity being simulated in the simulation.
+A simulation (technically a simulacrum) of the **perceptual world model** is being computed in the brain based on the **sensor inputs**.
+The perceiver lives in that simulation, but the **perceiver** is not only being feed with information from that simulation the **perceiver** is in a sense an entity being simulated in the simulation.
 The world as the human consciousness perceives it is a representation manufactured by fitting **sensory input** to the **perceptual world model**.
 In psychology this fitting of **sensory input** is often talked about as top-down processing.

 ### Definitions of words